Dreaming381/Psyshock-Community/README.md

 To use it, use the `CollisionTagAuthoring` component to specify static environment and kinematic colliders in your scene.
-And use the built-in `UnityEngine.Rigidbody` component to set up rigid bodies.
+And use the built-in `UnityEngine.Rigidbody` component or the `AnnaRigidBodyAuthoring` component to set up rigid bodies.